Ernest Côté: Deputy Solicitor-General

+After coming into conflict with the Solicitor-General on a number of issues, Côté accused Goyer of having "clearly decided to exercise the functions of deputy minister, contrary to instructions he had received from Prime Minister Pierre Trudeau", and resigned in protest in 1972 against his corruption.
+In 1972, he was appointed Canadian ambassador to Finland.
+During his time in Helsinki, he served as the Canadian representative at the Conference on Security and Cooperation in Europe meetings that led to the Helsinki Accords of 1975.
+He retired in 1975.

 Retirement

 After his retirement, he settled in Ottawa, where he became a member of Association des communautés francophones d’Ottawa and was active in campaigning for Ontario to support French language secondary schools.
 Côté's lobbying was successful and Ontario agreed to fund French language high schools.
 He was active on the board of the Royal Canadian Geographical Society, where served as a director and governor.
 Denis St. Onge, the former president of the Royal Canadian Geographical Society recalled: "He was very proud of his country and its flag.
 He was such a great guy".
 In 1991, his wife Madeline died.
-In 2004, the French government made him a Knight of the Legion of Honour.
+In 2004, the French government made him a Chevalier de la Légion d'Honneur (Knight of the Legion of Honour}.
 In 2014, he returned to France three times.
-On 20 April 2014, Côté returned to Normandy to attend the premiere of the film Code Secret:Les Carottes Sont Cuites, a documentary directed by the Montreal journalist Alain Stanké.
+On 20 April 2014, Côté returned to Caen to attend the premiere of the film Code Secret:Les Carottes Sont Cuites, a documentary directed by the Montreal journalist Alain Stanké.
 On 6 June 2014, he returned to Juno Beach at the age of 100 to take part in the ceremony marking the 70th anniversary of D-Day.
-On 11 November 2014, Côté returned to Juno Beach again to lay a wreath to honor the Canadians killed in the Normandy campaign, where his presence as the last living colonel who served in the Canadian Army in World War Two attracted large crowds.
+On 11 November 2014, Côté returned to Juno Beach again to lay a wreath to honour the Canadians killed in the Normandy campaign, where his presence as the last living colonel who served in the Canadian Army in World War Two attracted large crowds.